bv101rj/cli-wttr-radr/README.md

 # cli-wttr-radr
-ez weather and radar for the cli
+ez weather and radar for the cli.

 ============================================================
  _ ___          _ ___  _     _            _      _        _